liuzhengzheng12/FlexDP/README.md

 ```bash
 $ make install-bmv2
 ```
-Then you can have bmv2 in <clickp4 folder>/bmv2
+Then you can have bmv2 in <flexdp folder>/bmv2

 ## Tutorials